Website Photography & The Rule of Thirds

 The Rules of the Rule of Thirds

-Execution of the Rule of Thirds relies on a few simple steps, which become almost second nature to visual artists who practice them regularly.
-While every situation is different, most photographic work can be run through the mental “filter” of the Rule of Thirds, and if done correctly, the Rule can provide a handy guideline for composition that a photographer can draw upon regardless of what they’re shooting.
+Execution of the Rule of Thirds relies on a few simple steps.
+These become almost second nature to visual artists who practice them regularly.
+While every situation differs, most photographic work can run through the mental “filter” of the Rule of Thirds.
+If done correctly, the Rule can provide a handy guideline for composition that a photographer can draw upon regardless of what they shoot.

-To use the Rule of Thirds when shooting a photograph, simply follow the steps below:
+To use the Rule of Thirds, simply follow the steps below:

-4. Draw a third line, this time in a vertical direction, running from the top edge of the frame to the bottom.
+This time draw in a vertical direction, running from the top edge of the frame to the bottom.
 Place it approximately one-third from the left side of the image frame.
-(You probably see where this is going by now).
+You probably see where this is going by now.

-Mental division of a potential photograph into six sections in this manner is easy to do, and if you practice it enough, it will likely become a type of second nature.
-Many people who have studied composition techniques see the Rule of Thirds grid laid over nearly any pleasing piece of visual art they observe, whether it’s the Mona Lisa or the front of a cereal box.
+The mental division of a potential photograph into six sections in this manner is easy to do.
+If you practice it enough, it likely can become a type of second nature.
+Many who study composition techniques see the Rule of Thirds grid laid over nearly any pleasing piece of visual art they observe, whether the Mona Lisa or the front of a cereal box.

-Practice the Rule, and make yourself familiar with the grid layout, by doing the same.
-Spend some time imagining it placed over various visual scenes and works you encounter in your every day life.
-The key to using the Rule of Thirds is to be able to call the grid to mind instantly when composing a shot, so you can rely on its basics on a subconscious level.
+Make yourself familiar with the grid layout by doing the same.
+Spend some time imagining it placed over various visual scenes and works you encounter in your everyday life.
+The key to using the Rule of Thirds is to call the grid to mind instantly when composing a shot.
+You can rely on its basics on a subconscious level.

 How the Grid Ties Into Composition